Division of Maternal and Child Health

 Services

-Health Access Nurturing Development Services (HANDS) provides support throughout your pregnancy and the first two years of your baby’s life.
+Health Access Nurturing Development Services (HANDS) supports families throughout pregnancy and the first two years of their baby’s life.
 HANDS supports families as they build healthy, safe environments for the optimal growth and development of children.
-For more information visit the HANDS website.
+For more information, visit the HANDS website.

-First Steps provides services to children with developmental disabilities from birth to age 3 and their families.
+Kentucky Early Intervention System (KEIS) provides services to children with developmental disabilities from birth to age 3 and their families.
 Children with a develolpmental delay or established risk for delay may be eligible for services.
-For more information visit the First Steps website.
+For more information, visit the KEIS website.

-WIC provides nutritious foods, nutrition education and counseling and screening and referrals to other services to pregnant and breastfeeding women, infants, infants and children up to their fifth birthday.
+WIC provides nutritious foods, nutrition education and counseling, screening and referrals to other services to pregnant and breastfeeding women, infants and children up to their fifth birthday.
 Services are provided locally through public health departments.
-For more information visit the WIC website.
+For more information, visit the WIC website.

 Newborn Screening provides screenings for newborns to determine if a baby has certain health conditions.
 Specific conditions can lead to slow growth or other poor newborn outcomes.
 For more information, visit the Newborn Screening website.